What to Know About the Deadly Crash Near a London Mosque

 What happened?

 Authorities received reports that a van had collided with pedestrians on Seven Sisters Road in the Finsbury Park neighborhood of northern London shortly after midnight Monday.
-The crash occurred just outside a mosque, where worshippers had congregated after prayer services marking the holy month of Ramadan, according to the Associated Press.
+The crash occurred near a mosque, where worshippers had congregated after prayer services marking the holy month of Ramadan, according to the Associated Press.

 The police department said officers and emergency responders arrived and began tending to casualties One man was pronounced dead at the scene, and eight people were taken to three hospitals.
 Two others were treated on the site for minor injuries.